srynobio/Heimdall/README.md

 *Currently in development*

-** keeps watch for the onset of Ragnarök while drinking fine mead **
+*Keeps watch for the onset of Ragnarök while drinking fine mead*